qmk/qmk_firmware/keyboards/junco/readme.md

 - You can directly call Junco Sync functions by including the `junco_sync.h` header file in your `keymap.c`.
   - Even after calling `junco_sync_disable()`, you can still manually sync data between the halves by calling Junco Sync functions directly within your `housekeeping_task_user`. `junco.c` can give you some ideas on how to do this.
-- All of the Junco Sync's functions are weakly defined so you can override them if you really want to.